Admissions

 - Set aside money for application fees, entrance exams, transcripts, etc.

-- If your native language is not English, complete one of the approved English language proficiency exams.
+- If your primary language is not English, complete one of the approved English language proficiency exams.

 - Solicit letters of recommendation.